 - Text should show an ellipsis (…) if it's too long to fit on 3 lines.

 The fifth one is tricky, though.
-If you've ever tried to deal with multi-line ellipsis on the web, you know that it's a dastardly problem with no simple CSS solution.
+If you've ever tried to deal with multi-line ellipsis on the web, you know that it's a dastardly problem with no simple CSS solution (well, that's not entirely true anymore… but let's ignore that for the purposes of this hypothetical scenario).
 You could easily spend an afternoon trying to get it sorted, and the solution would probably be janky.

 In most cases, here's what I would do: